Animation: Drawing of George Washington, Henry Knox, Thomas Jefferson and Edmund Randolph.

 The Patent Office burns again, destroying many patent models.
 From this point onward, models are no longer mandatory when applying for a patent but still frequently requested by the commissioner.

-The 10,000th U.S. design patent is issued to Otto Heinigke for "Design for Pumps."
+Otto Heinigke receives the 10,000th U.S. design patent for "Design for Pumps."

 Outline drawing of the top half of the Statue of Liberty

 Statue of Liberty

 Parisian sculptor Auguste Bartholdi receives U.S. design patent no. 11,023 for a monumental sculpture depicting "Liberty enlightening the world."